 Homicide charges are serious, and demand a serious defense.
 A conviction often carries years of incarceration.
 Fortunately, there are numerous ways to protect your liberties and defend your rights.
-The Philadelphia criminal defense attorneys at Montoya Coleman Refuse to Lose.
+The Philadelphia criminal defense attorneys at Coleman Defense Refuse to Lose.

 Murder of the First Degree

 The law governing Murder is 18 Pa.C.S. § 2502, and there are three different degrees.

 - A criminal homicide constitutes murder of the first degree when it is committed by an intentional killing, which means by poison, or by lying in wait, or by any other kind of willful, deliberate and premeditated killing.
 Murder of the first degree carries a mandatory life incarceration and, possibly, the death penalty.

 - A criminal homicide constitutes murder of the second degree when it is committed while the defendant was committing a felony (robbery, rape, or deviate sexual intercourse by force or threat of force, arson, burglary or kidnapping).
 Murder of the second degree carries a mandatory life incarceration

 - All other kinds of murder are murder of the third degree.
 Murder of the third degree is a felony of the first degree and carries a maximum penalty of 40 years incarceration.

 The law governing Voluntary Manslaughter is 18 Pa.C.S. § 2503, which states that a person who kills an individual, without lawful justification, commits voluntary manslaughter if at the time of the killing he is acting under a sudden and intense passion resulting from serious provocation by: